Job candidates, students, and even apartment hunters may need to supply a character reference letter to their would-be

 Along with using character references when applying for jobs or school, you might also need a character reference when applying for a loan from the bank or for renting an apartment.
-A reference gives the employer, school, or bank a vote of confidence about the candidate.
+A reference gives the employer, school, landlord, or bank a vote of confidence about the candidate.

 Who to Ask for a Character Reference

 Who should you ask to provide a personal reference for you?
 Ask someone who you know personally, who can speak to your character and abilities.

 Neighbors and acquaintances may be willing to write a reference for you.
 Business acquaintances, professors/academic advisors, customers, and vendors can also make good references.
-You may be able to use a friend as a reference for employment.
+You may even be able to use a friend as a reference for employment.

 If you belong to or volunteer for any organizations, consider using leaders or other members of the group as personal references.
 Have you participated in the Girl Scouts, Boy Scouts, 4-H, or a similar organization?
 Did you play school sports?
 Do you belong to a church group?
 Ask your group leader or coach to write a personal letter of reference for you.
 If you've babysat or dog-sat or shoveled snow, ask the people you worked for if they will write a reference letter for you.

 Whoever you ask, be sure to send a thank you note afterward to the writer.
 Be sure to emphasize how much you appreciate them taking the time to write you a reference.